SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 Let's start with `BlSpaceDragLiftEvent` that acts similarly to the `BlDragStartEvent`: it is sent once at the beginning of the drag phase but contrary to the `BlDragStart`, `BlSpaceDragLift` is an event sent to the space itself.

 The following snippet shows that both an element and its space will receive different events.
-The code illustrates this by making the child changes its border while the space changes the child background color but only once at the beginning of the drag.
+The code illustrates this by making the child changes its border while the space changes its root background color but only once at the beginning of the drag.

 ```st
 | child space border |